TinCanTech/easy-tls/.github/README.md

 For full support, you will also need these scripts for use by your OpenVPN Server:
 + `easytls-cryptv2-verify.sh`<br>
-  This script manages EasyTLS Crypt V2 Metadata field access policy rules.
+  This script is used by Openvpn-Server to manage TLS-Crypt-V2 Metadata access policy rules.

 + `easytls-verify.sh`<br>
+  This script is  is used by Openvpn-Server to manage TLS verification.<br>
-  This script is required for EasyTLS Crypt V2 Metadata hardware-address access policy rules.
+  Required for EasyTLS hardware-address access policy rules.

 + `easytls-cryptv2-client-connect.sh`<br>
-  This script manages EasyTLS Crypt V2 Metadata hardware-address access policy rules.
+  This script is used by Openvpn-Server to manage hardware-address access policy rules.

 ## Environment
 `easytls` is intended to work **everywhere** that `openvpn` and `easyrsa` work.
-**Except on macOS, where only Openvpn clients are allowed and cannot generate keys.**

 ## Requirements
 + Easy-RSA Version 3.0.5+